Wilsthorpe School: Film

 The school was involved in the filming of Shane Meadows' film This Is England in 2005.
 The school is the location for the opening/fight sequence in the film.

 Leadership and facilities

+The current headteacher is Derek Hobbs.

-The headteacher, appointed in 2008, is Jonathan Crofts, a former teacher at the school, who was Deputy Headteacher at Chellaston School prior to the appointment.
+The headteacher was Jonathan Crofts from 2008-2021, a former teacher at the school, who was Deputy Headteacher at Chellaston School prior to the appointment.

 The school has a floodlit astro-turf pitch, named the Bainbridge Astro in memory of a former Head of Sport and Recreation, John Bainbridge.

 The Enterprise Centre was opened by Peregrine Cavendish, 12th Duke of Devonshire, in May 2008.

 Academic performance

 As of 2021, the most recent available school performance data are from the 2018/19 year, before the school became an academy.
 The school's Progress 8 score was average.
 The proportion of pupils entering the English Baccalaureate was above average, at 50% compared to the local authority average of 35%.
 The proportion of pupils achieving grade 5 or above in English and maths GCSEs was 45%, similar to the local authority average of 44%.
 The Attainment 8 score was just below average.